matrix-org/synapse/docs/development/synapse_architecture/streams.md

 > _Aside._
 > We also use Redis as an external, non-persistent key-value store.

-The only thing remaining is how to persist facts and advance streams.
-Writers need to track the facts currently awaiting completion.
-When writing a fact has completed and no earlier fact is awaiting completion, the writer can advance its current position in that stream.
-Upon doing to it emits an `RDATA` message, once for every fact between the old and the new stream ID.

 Readers listen for `RDATA` messages and process them to respond to the new fact.
 The `RDATA` itself is not a self-contained representation of the fact;